14.11.1.7 Numeric Display - Color/Alarm/Basic

 Alarm Bit Address

-When the [Alarm Action] is [Change Color], input the bit address which will act as a trigger for the color change.
+When the [Alarm Action] is [Change Color], input the bit address which acts as a trigger for the color change.
 When this bit turns ON, the color change will occur.
-Continued

 Alarm Range Upper Limit/Lower Limit